Skip To Content

 The Settlement Class is represented by named individuals (the “Settlement Class Representatives”).
 In addition to the benefits that the Settlement Class Representatives will receive as members of the Settlement Class—and subject to the approval of the Court—Class Counsel will request Service Awards, not to exceed $2,500 each, to each Settlement Class Representative for the efforts they expended on behalf of the Settlement Class.
 Any Court-approved Service Award will be paid from the Settlement Fund.

 The Court will determine whether to approve the amount of attorneys’ fees and expenses requested by Class Counsel and the proposed service award to the Settlement Class Representatives.
 Class Counsel will file an application for attorneys’ fees and expenses, and service awards, no later than November 3, 2025.
-The application will be available on this website, or you can request a copy by contacting the Settlement Administrator.
+The application will be available on the Settlement Website, www.MOVEitNuanceResource.com, or you can request a copy by contacting the Settlement Administrator.

 EXCLUDING YOURSELF FROM THE SETTLEMENT